 In my organizations, my colleagues and upper level management know me as an “Alevi”.
 I did not see any discrimination against me, however even if there is no discrimination against me, I am not happy and I feel that I am excluded; you know why?
 Because I work very hard, but always management gives their appreciation to other people.
 I feel myself invaluable, and I am losing my expectation for being promoted (Interviewee 15, Female).

+In Pakistan, the findings indicate the extent to which the anti-Shia stereotypes and hostilities are permeating in the workplace and are resulting in anti-Shia discrimination.
+The respondents shared examples of discrimination or hostility in their workplace by employers, managers, colleagues or customers due to their Shia beliefs or practices?

+The societal discrimination does not seem to stop once Shia Muslims leave education and wider society and step into profession life.
+Majority of respondents faced some kind of discrimination (68%) at workplace however most of them faced subtle or refined hostility (47%) while some faced blatant anti-Shia remarks (21%).

+“My office colleagues often used anti-Shia jokes with me.” (male, Sindh, >1year work)

+Another respondent (a university lecturer) shared his experience where a hostile environment was created for him during the month of Muharram:

+‘I worked in Zakariya University where University teachers who lived with me in teachers' hostel used to play Haq Nawaz Jhangvi's [a hardline Deobandi cleric, founder of a banned terrorist outfit Sipah-e-Sahaba Pakistan or SSP] anti-Shia cassettes during Muharram and otherwise.’

+I have been told that all I believe in is rubbish and that I need to be guided to the right path.
+I have come across people who have made fun of the way I pray...

+Always silly questions like, why you guys join prayers, why you need a sajdagah [earthen tablet to be used in prayer), why do you do Ziaraat (salutation of the Prophet and Imams) and the best one is do now Shias go to Iran for their Hajj?

+Majority of Sunni Muslims, at least where I lived, studied or worked, were very tolerant of sectarian differences.
+In late 1980s and mid 1990s this started changing when I saw quite a few colleagues being radicalized by anti-Shia ideology.
+Almost all of those who are anti-Shia also happen to be anti-Ahmadi and anti-Barelvi.

 Religious minorities can diagnose discrimination against them, because in theory legislations and regulations are enough to protect rights of agency of religious minorities.
 However, in some cases, protection has not been provided due to having a primitive perspective regarding religious minorities.
-A Christian interviewee shows this illegal discrimination against religious minorities as commenting follows:

-One of my relatives applied for being a congressman in the parliament.
-He could not be elected.
-Then, he wanted to start his current job again, but the organization did not accept him again; because he is both Christian and Armenian.
-In the public position, such situations can be apparent.
-Interestingly, sometimes the concept of Armenian can be seen as a religion part of Turkish Identity Card.
-For me, my religion is Islam in the identity card; but in reality I am Christian.
-I have to do this.
-If not, I can face many problems in Turkey even if I am a teacher (Interviewee 17, Male).

 In the public sector positions, legislations and regulations must apply to all people equally.
 However, sometimes it is possible to witness people who have managerial role in the public organizations can decide subjectively for hiring and/or promoting, and consequently there are invisible barriers for agency of religious minorities.
 In the macro level, government tries to provide some prevention and discourses regarding the rights of religious minorities.
 However, either government policies may not be understood as sincere or discrimination has been seen only in the society because of perspectives with regard to agency of religious minorities.
 We explain discrimination against religious minorities in these two ways.
 Following discourses of interviewee will make a clear understanding regarding these two options.